akoksal/BERT-Sentiment-Analysis-Turkish/README.md

  For more NLP content like this, please subscribe to my blog: https://akoksal.com/

  And check out this post for detailed explanation and better models with Keras: https://akoksal.com/articles/understand-tweets-better-with-BERT-sentiment-analysis

+ Note that, transformers library 3.0.2 version is used in these notebooks.
+Please install this version of the library:
+ `pip install transformers==3.0.2`

  ## Dataset
  **Due to license problems in Twitter datasets, I had to remove BOUN Twitter Data and collected tweets with TweetScraper.
 I can share only Tweet IDs for BOUN Twitter Data.
 [Download](https://drive.google.com/file/d/1jnIoobE2qHDO0FtveWjPIx2KSji35thI/view?usp=sharing)**